omaraziz255/Olox/README.md

 This offers a simpler approach but depends largely on the JVM for type resolution and memory management (A source of overhead).
 This along with the inherent inefficiency of tree-walk interpreters make Jolox a less efficient implementation compared to its Colox counterpart.

+## Colox

+Colox incorporates a pipeline of a parser, which parses source code into its associated language tokens and provides them to the compiler.
+The compiler itself is responsible for generating bytecode according to the different combinations of tokens it receives.
+Bytecode instructions are instructions that can later be interpreted by the Colox Virtual Machine using a recursive stack-based descent.

+The C-implementation of Olox offers more raw deep dives and optimizations into features that the JVM provided for free to Jolox.
+Features like garbage collection using live object tracking and scoping, call frames, and string interning help in optimizing Colox in a more customized way to the language's implementation.